CamCove-Crichton/Whiskey-d_Away/README.md

 - Spacing issues with the cards as you go between small to larger displays, needs to be looked at
 - Heading on Whiskey Experiences (tours template) has issue of overflowing out of border on small devices, needs to be looked at and have a media query added to handle the display on smaller devices
 - Footer is not displaying on smaller displays, it probably has something to do with styling, but will need to come back to look at it
-- The default arrows for the input field in the form for the number of attendees still appear, and so will need to remove this using some css
+- Although having a guided UX for limiting the number of people per group booking, there is a bug, that you are allowed to add a booking, and then add another booking for the same date, time slot and max_number of attendees which when viewed in the basket, takes the user over the maximum number of people allowed to book per group.
+Will need to return to this when I get to validations for maximum number of people allowed on any time slot and date

 ## Credits